 Other accounts receivable are comprised of interest and other miscellaneous receivables.
-We determine the allowance for uncollectable accounts receivable based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
+We determine the allowance for credit losses based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
 Accounts receivable are written off when deemed uncollectable.
-At December 31, 2022, no allowance for accounts receivable, other was considered necessary.
+At December 31, 2023, no allowance for accounts receivable, other was considered necessary.